TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/configuration/outputs/mqtt.md

     max_in_flight: 64
 ```

-The `topic` field can be dynamically set using function interpolations described [here](/docs/configuration/interpolation#bloblang-queries).
+The `topic` field can be dynamically set using function [interpolations]({{< ref "/product-stack/tyk-streaming/configuration/common-configuration/interpolation#bloblang-queries" >}}).
 When sending batched messages these interpolations are performed per message part.

 ## Performance